Supplier Diversity at the St. Louis Fed

 The Federal Reserve Bank of St. Louis makes every effort in its policies, procedures and actions to encourage competition and provide fair and equal treatment for all organizations.
-The Supplier Diversity and District Procurement teams remain committed to growing the Bank’s diverse supplier base through outreach and engagement that will build stronger business relationships with our community.
+Our Supplier Diversity and Procurement teams are committed to growing our diverse supplier base through outreach and engagement that will build stronger business relationships with our community.

-The St. Louis Fed’s Supplier Diversity initiative supports the Bank's strategic plan in two ways:
+Our supplier diversity initiative supports the St. Louis Fed’s strategic plan in two ways:

 The Federal Reserve Bank of St. Louis does not discriminate on the basis of race, color, religion, sex, age, national origin, disability, marital status, sexual orientation, gender identity or expression or genetic information in its contracting and procurement activities.
 The Bank has an outreach program designed to maintain a diverse pool of responsible suppliers.
 The Bank does not set aside any acquisitions, in whole or in part, for purposes of contracting with specific groups.

 Supplier Diversity in the News

 The St. Louis Fed’s Supplier Diversity Program manager, Monica Buren, has been named one of St. Louis Small Business Monthly magazine’s Diversity Heroes.
 This honor is given to individuals whose personal and professional actions foster equity, inclusion and belonging in the St. Louis region.
 The newspaper highlighted Buren in its May 2023 issue.

 “Our supplier diversity program encourages department leaders to consider women-owned, minority-owned, veteran-owned, LGBTQ-owned, disability-owned, and small businesses in procurement decisions,” Buren said.
 “At the St. Louis Fed, we have made progress in strategic sourcing and diverse supplier inclusion by working with community groups, conferences, organizations, funders and diverse suppliers that engage historically underrepresented communities.”